rexzea/rexzea/README.md

 ==============================================================================================================================

-I'm a 16yo student passionate about Machine Learning, Quantum Computing, and White Cyber.
+I'm a 16yo student passionate about **Machine Learning, Quantum Computing, and White Cyber**.
 Through my organizations, I strive to innovate in technology and scientific research.